Anti-Corruption Law definition

 Anti-Corruption Law means any Applicable Law relating to anti-bribery or anti-corruption (governmental or commercial), including the Foreign Corrupt Practices Act of 1977, as amended, and any other Applicable Law that prohibits the corrupt payment, offer, promise or authorization of the payment or transfer of anything of value (including gifts or entertainment), directly or indirectly, to any Person, including any Government Official.

-Anti-Corruption Law means the FCPA and any law, rule or regulation of any jurisdiction concerning or relating to bribery or corruption that are applicable to Borrower or any Subsidiary or Affiliate.
+Anti-Corruption Law means, with respect to any Affected Person, any Law of any jurisdiction concerning or relating to bribery or corruption that are applicable to such Affected Person.

-Anti-Corruption Law means the United States Foreign Corrupt Practices Act of 1977, as amended, or any similar Applicable Law.
+Anti-Corruption Law means the United States Foreign Corrupt Practices Act of 1977 (FCPA), as amended, and any applicable anti-corruption Laws in the jurisdictions in which the Company does business.

 Anti-Corruption Law means U.S. Foreign Corrupt Practices Act of 1977, the U.K. Bribery Act 2010, and similar anti-bribery and anti-corruption laws applicable to the parties and their Subsidiaries.